-EXAMPLE - Janus Henderson Global Multi-Strategy Fund in respect of the institutional class of Units Balance of \$50,000 with a contribution of \$5,000 during the year 1 Contribution fees Nil For every additional \$5,000 you put in, you will be charged \$0 .
-PLUS Management fees and costs ^{3, 4, 5} 0.78% p.a. of the asset value of the Fund consisting of: management fee: 0.70% p.a. recoverable expenses: 0.00% p.a. indirect costs: 0.08% p.a.
-And, for every \$50,000 you have in the Fund, you will be charged \$390 each year.
-PLUS Performance fees 7 0.37% p.a.
-And, for every \$50,000 you have in the Fund, you will be charged \$185 each year.
+Balance of \$50,000 with a contribution of \$5,000 during the year Contribution fees Nil For every additional \$5,000 you put in, you will be charged \$0.
+PLUS Management fees and costs O.98% p.a. of the asset value of the Fund consisting of: - management fee: 0.90% p.a recoverable expenses: 0.00% p.a indirect costs: 0.08% p.a.
+And, for every \$50,000 you have in the Fund, you will be charged \$490 each year.
+PLUS Performance fees 0.40% p.a.
+And, for every \$50,000 you have in the Fund, you will be charged \$200 each year.
 PLUS Transaction costs 0.13% p.a.
-8 And , for every \$50,000 you have in the Fund, you will be charged \$65 each year.
-EQUALS Cost of Fund that year 1 you would be charged fees of \$640 ^{2,6}
+And, for every \$50,000 you have in the Fund, you will be charged \$65 each year.
+EQUALS Cost of Fund If you had an investment of \$50,000 at the beginning of the year and you put in an additional \$5,000 during that year , you would be charged fees of \$755 What it costs you will depend on the investment option you chose and the fees you negotiate.

-1 This example assumes the \$5,000 contribution occurs on the last Business Day of that year, that the value of the investment is otherwise consistent and therefore the management costs are calculated using the \$50,000 balance only.
+&lt;sup>1 This example assumes the \$5,000 contribution occurs on the last Business Day of that year, that the value of the investment is otherwise consistent and therefore the management costs are calculated using the \$50,000 balance only.

-2 In practice, the actual investment balance of the Fund will vary daily and the actual fees and costs charged which are based on the value of the Fund will therefore also vary daily.
+&lt;sup>2 In practice, the actual investment balance of the Fund will vary daily and the actual fees and costs charged which are based on the value of the Fund will therefore also vary daily.

-3 Please refer to footnote 1 set out in the 'Fees and costs' table above.
+&lt;sup>3 Please refer to footnote 1 set out in the 'Fees and costs' table above.

-4 All estimates of Management fees in this section are based on information available as at the date of this PDS and reflect the Responsible Entity's reasonable estimates of the typical ongoing amounts for the current financial year.
-All other Management fees and costs reflect the actual amount incurred by the Fund for the previous financial year and includes the Responsible Entity's reasonable estimates where information was not available at the date of this PDS or the Responsible Entity was unable to determine the exact amount.
+&lt;sup>4.
+All Management fees and costs reflect the actual amount incurred by the Fund for the previous financial year and includes the Responsible Entity's reasonable estimates where information was not available at the date of this PDS or the Responsible Entity was unable to determine the exact amount.
 All figures have been rounded to two decimal places.
 Please refer to 'Additional explanation of fees and costs' for more information on 'Management costs'.

-5 As the management fee is calculated on a gross asset value basis, the other components of the management costs have been converted to and also disclosed on a gross asset value basis (as opposed to net asset value basis).
+&lt;sup>5 As the management fee is calculated on a gross asset value basis, the other components of the management costs have been converted to and also disclosed on a gross asset value basis (as opposed to net asset value basis).

-6 Additional fees may apply.
+&lt;sup>6 Additional fees may apply.
 Please see 'Additional explanation of fees and costs' below for further information.

-7 As the Fund has not been offered for five consecutive financial years, the performance fee reflects the average calculated by reference to the two full financial years the Fund has operated.
+&lt;sup>7 As the Fund has not been offered for five consecutive financial years, the performance fee reflects the average calculated by reference to the three full financial years the Fund has operated.
 The performance fee is only payable if both the High Watermark and the Performance Hurdle are exceeded for the relevant calculation period.
 Past performance is not a reliable indicator of future performance.
 A performance fee is not always payable.
 The actual performance fee payable (if any) will depend on the performance of the Fund over the relevant period.
 See 'Performance fee' in the 'Additional explanation of fees and costs' section below for a dollar worked example and for further information about the calculation period, Performance Hurdle, and High Watermark.